Indian locomotive class WCM-6

 The Indian locomotive class WCM-6 is a class of 1.5 kV DC electric locomotives that was developed in 1995 by Chittaranjan Locomotive Works (CLW) for Indian Railways.
 The model name stands for broad gauge (W), Direct Current (C), Mixed traffic (M) engine, 6th generation (6).
 They entered service in 1996.
 A total of 2 WCM-6 locomotives was built at CLW in 1995.
-Currently they haul only departmental trains and do shunting duties.
+Currently they are used on departmental trains and shunting duties.

 History

-The history of WCM-6 begins in the early 1960s with the stated aim of the Indian Railways (IR) to remove the aging fleet of WCM class locomotives working in the Central Railways (CR).
-So IR to procure 2 1500 V DC electric locomotives from Chittaranjan Locomotive Works (CLW), who also previously supplied the WCM-5 class.
-They had the High Adhesion Bogies used in the WAG-7 class AC locomotive.
+The history of WCM-6 begins in the early 1990s with the stated aim of the Indian Railways (IR) to remove the aging fleet of WCM class locomotives working in the Central Railway zone (CR).
+So IR to procure two 1,500 V DC electric locomotives from Chittaranjan Locomotive Works (CLW), who also previously supplied the WCM-5 class.
+They had high adhesion bogies used in the WAG-7 class AC locomotive.